 - Navigate to Settings > System > Power & sleep.

 - You have two options here under Screen and Sleep

 - Under Sleep, you can choose how long you want the computer to wait before going to sleep:

 If you have a desktop, you will only see the first option.
 While on laptops, both the settings will be available.
 It is advisable to choose a shorter period when on battery, and longer when plugged in.
 You can apply the same settings for Screen as well.

-Additional Power Settings
+Additional Power Settings in Windows 11/10

 In the Power & Sleep section, on the right, you have Additional Power Settings.
 It opens up a plethora of options.
 You can create custom power plans, enable ultimate performance mode, change what the Power button does when it’s pressed, and more.